DJilanov/Typescript-React-Node-GraphQL/README.md

 4. Cover all any's with models
 5. Use Xstate
 6. Add loading and collection properties to the state and migrate it to Object from the Array
+7. Add shapes to all Objects props
+8. Write tests